verovm/usenix-atc21/README.md

  docker swarm init
  docker stack deploy -c  docker-compose.yaml CF
  ```
  These commands run the experiment as docker servics.
-Periodically monitor log, which will contain speed of executions.
+ Periodically monitor log, which will contain speed of executions:
  ```
  docker service logs CF_master
  ```
- This will show for instance:
+ This will show for instance an output:
  ```
  CF_master.1  | Next task is 10 Index: 2/1165
  CF_master.1  | Speed:  diffTime: 4.0002, finishedTasks: 10, speed: 2.4998750062496873